-Special certificates are available in the areas of driver education, teaching of the mentally handicapped, teaching of the behaviorally disordered, teaching of the learning disabled, and library science.
-The requirements for second teaching areas and specialized certificate programs are available from a secondary education advisor.
+Special certificates are available in the areas of: driver education, teaching of the mentally handicapped, teaching of the behaviorally disordered, teaching of the learning disabled, and library science.
+The requirements for second teaching areas and special-ized certificate programs are available from a secondary education advisor.

-The professional sequence is as follows.
+The professional sequence is as follows:

-Credits SED 202 Introduction to Secondary Education 2 SED 203 Participation in Secondary Teaching I 1 SED 303 Experience in Secondary Teaching II 3 SED 304 Psychology in Secondary Teaching 4 SED 311 Secondary Reading Techniques 2 SED 312 Laboratory in Secondary Reading Techniques (optional) 1 SED 404 Seminar in Secondary Education and Human Relations 3 SED 407 Psychology and Education of the Exceptional Student 2 SED 409 Secondary School Teaching III 9 Total credits 26-27
+SED 202 Introduction Secondary Education

+SED 203 Participation in Secondary Teaching I

+SED 303 Experience in Secondary Teaching II

+SED 304 Psychology in Secondary Teaching

+SED 311 Secondary Reading Techniques

+SED 312 Laboratory in Secondary Reading Techniques (optional)

+SED 404 Seminar in Secondary Education and Human Relations

+SED 407 Psychology and Education of the Exceptional Student

+SED 409 Secondary Student Teaching III

+Total credits